 For more information, check out https://vmware.github.io/admiral/

-vSphere Integrated Containers allows you to leverage your existing infrastructure, tools, policies and processes to manage containerized applications in production.
+vSphere Integrated Containers is deeply integrated within vSphere using its native constructs that allows you to leverage your existing infrastructure, tools, policies and processes to manage containerized applications in production.
 In addition, you can leverage the core capabilities of vSphere such as: vSAN, NSX right out of the box.
 You can also dynamically allocate resources to your apps teams using the virtual container host.

 vSphere Integrated Containers is available to all vSphere 6.0 and above Enterprise Plus customers.
 There is no additional license subscription required to use vSphere Integrated Containers.
 You can download it from myvmware.com.